maynoralexandermoreno/COMP171/COMP171/src/programmingLabs/README.md

-The correspondin lab names to each lab number.
+The corresponding lab names to each lab number.

 LAB 01:   TIPS
 LAB 02:   CONSOLE INPUT